VR-25/acc/README.md

 Users can choose whether battery stats are also reset every time the charger is unplugged (`resetUnplugged=true/false`).

 Depending on device's capabilities, charging can be controlled based on temperature conditions, battery capacity, time, voltage, current and/or more variables.
-Limiting the charging voltage (i.e., to no more than 4.19 Volts) is the best thing to do for a long lasting battery service life.
+Limiting the charging voltage (i.e., to no more than 4199 millivolts) is the best thing to do for a long lasting battery service life.
 There are two options for that (`onBoot` settings and `acc -v`).
-Unfortunately, not all devices/kernels allow modifying `voltage_max`.
+Unfortunately, not all devices/kernels support custom charging voltage.
 Nevertheless, acc can still keep battery voltage within less stressful thresholds -- and it does that by default.
 Keep reading.

 Charging is paused when battery temperature >= `maxTemp °C` or capacity >= `maxCapacity%`.
 `maxTemp °C` includes a cooling timeout in seconds (default: 90).
-Charging is paused periodically as well to reduce voltage and temperature induced stress.
+Charging is also paused periodically to reduce voltage and temperature induced stress.
-This kicks in at `coolDownCapacity%` (default: 60%) or `coolDownTemp` (default: 40°C) values.
+This kicks in at `coolDownCapacity%` (default: 60%) or `coolDownTemp` (default: 40°C).
 Each of these can be disabled individually.

 To prevent deep battery discharges and eventual cell damage, system is automatically and cleanly shutdown if battery is not charging and its capacity <= `shutdownCapacity%`.